Returning for Fall 2021

 Prerequisite: Grade of C or better in ANTH 1415.
 This course will explore the social systems, behavior, and ecology of nonhuman primates through the examination of behavioral and biological diversity within the primate order from an evolutionary perspective.
 Course material will draw heavily on field studies of

 primates and emphasize their behavior in natural environmental and social settings.
 The lab portion of the class will complement lecture and reading material with practical experience in scientific research and writing.
-In addition to lecture, we will also meet regularly at the Little Rock Zoo to practice observational field methods used by primatologists.
+In addition to lectures, we will also meet regularly at the Little Rock Zoo to practice observational field methods used by primatologists.
 Four credit hours.

 ANTH 4485 Ethnographic Methods